ginigangadharan/sitev2/_posts/2020-04-14-Start-Your-OpenShift-journey-with-OpenShift-Interactive-Learning-Portal-8211-FREE.md

 ---

 <p>Update: O’Reilly has closed the public access of Katakoda labs.
 Please use the following resources1.
 Interactive labs for Red Hat OpenShift &#8211; Free labs2.
 OpenShift and&#46;&#46;&#46;</p>
-<p>The post <a href="https://www.techbeatly.com/start-you-openshift-journey-with-openshift-interactive-learning-portal/" rel="nofollow">Start Your OpenShift journey with OpenShift Interactive Learning Portal &#8211; FREE</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/start-you-openshift-journey-with-openshift-interactive-learning-portal/">Start Your OpenShift journey with OpenShift Interactive Learning Portal &#8211; FREE</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [Start Your OpenShift journey with OpenShift Interactive Learning Portal 8211 FREE](https://www.techbeatly.com/start-you-openshift-journey-with-openshift-interactive-learning-portal/).